hackforla/peopledepot/docs/architecture/authentication.md

 ## How it works now with the dev user pool and local development backend

 1. Create a cognito user and login from the Hosted UI (from App client settings).
 Successful login will redirect to localhost:8000/admin with the necessary tokens
-2. Take the access_token and make a GET request to http://localhost:8000/api/v1/me (Headers key=Authorization, value=Bearer <token>)
+2. Take the access_token from the URL and make a GET request to http://localhost:8000/api/v1/me (Headers key=Authorization, value=Bearer <token>)
 3. Backend should return the user's profile data

 ## Notes